Sample complexity of matrix product states at finite temperature: Numerical demonstrations

 \subsection{Heisenberg chain}

 We next apply the Heisenberg chain defined as

 where $S^\alpha_i ~ (\alpha =x, y, z)$ is the spin operator at site $i$.
-The $S=1/2$ Heisenberg model is exactly solvable \cite{bethe1931} and the ground state is gapless.
-The $S=1$ case has the Haldane gap of $\Delta E \simeq 0.4105$ \cite{haldane1981, haldane1983, white1993-2}.
+The $S=1/2$ Heisenberg model is exactly solvable \cite{bethe1931}, and the ground state is gapless.
+The $S=1$ case has a Haldane gap of $\Delta E \simeq 0.4105$ \cite{haldane1981, haldane1983, white1993-2}.
 We treat both cases to compare gapless and gapped systems.
-Figure~\ref{fig:heisenberg} shows the results of $N=16$ and $\chi=20$, both being consistent with the analytical formula.
+Figure~\ref{fig:heisenberg} shows the results for $N=16$ and $\chi=20$, both of which are consistent with the analytical formula.
 The thermal R\'{e}nyi-2 entropy used in the fitting function is evaluated by the TPQ-MPS method at $N=100$.
 We can find a plateau at low temperature in the inset of Fig.~\ref{fig:heisenberg}, which indicates the crossover of the system size scaling.
 The analytical formula in Eq.~\eqref{eq:nfpf_formula} is thus expected to hold.